Using LEAD Page Views by Activity Type (Bar Chart)

-The LEAD Page Views by Activity Type data could help offer insight into students access of course materials.
+The LEAD Page Views by Activity Type data could help offer insights into students' access of course materials.
 This information may be useful to you to find out:

-- the amount of student access to categories of activity types, for example Kaltura videos or Canvas Discussions.
+- The amount of student access to various activity types, for example Kaltura Videos or Canvas Discussions.